NVIDIA/spark-rapids/docs/compatibility.md

 `Int.MaxValue` so this has slightly affected the valid range of values and now differs slightly from the behavior on GPU in some cases.

-To enable this operation on the GPU, set [`spark.rapids.sql.castFloatToIntegralTypes.enabled`](configs.md#sql.castFloatToIntegralTypes.enabled) to `true`.
+To enable this operation on the GPU when using Spark 3.1.0 or later, set [`spark.rapids.sql.castFloatToIntegralTypes.enabled`](configs.md#sql.castFloatToIntegralTypes.enabled) to `true`.

+This configuration setting is ignored when using Spark versions prior to 3.1.0.

 ### Float to String